 - 97% of students surveyed achieved their stated goals

 - 92% of students surveyed recommend American Sentinel to a friend

 - 96% of students surveyed are satisfied with their studies

 Total tuition is $27,690.
 Final tuition will depend on the number of transfer credits awarded and whether those transfer credits fulfill mandatory course requirements.
 Receive 60 credits for ADN or nursing diploma and RN license.
 An additional 30 credits can be earned by demonstrating course equivalency or Life Experience Credits.
 The maximum number of transfer credits is 90.

 Finish the program in three years or less, or take each course at your own pace.
 We give you options instead of limitations.

 Practice experiences are not like the clinical experiences you completed to obtain your degree as a registered nurse.
 Practice experiences do not involve hands-on patient care.
 They are designed to provide you with the opportunity to apply the concepts and knowledge you learn in the nursing courses.

-Practicum experiences are imbedded in the MSN courses.
+Practicum experiences are imbedded in the BSN and MSN courses.
 They will range from interviewing or shadowing someone in the desired role to teaching a section of discussion questions in an online course.
-Online simulation experiences will be incorporated into the practica experiences.

-Graduates of the RN to MSN accelerated nursing degree program will be able to:
+Graduates of the RN to BSN/MSN accelerated nursing degree program will be able to:

-The mission of the RN to MSN and MSN program builds from the American Sentinel University mission, specifically to prepare highly qualified advanced practice professional nursing personnel to serve global health care communities as administrators, educators, and informatics specialists.
+The Mission of the RN to MSN program is to prepare highly qualified professional nursing personnel to serve global healthcare communities as administrators, educators, and informatics specialists.